rivques/bag/README.md

 9. You should now have a local copy of Bag, ready to play with!

 ## To deploy API to Coolify:
-1. On a Linux system, get a GitHub PAT with `write:packages` and run `echo $GITHUB_TOKEN | docker login ghcr.io -u USERNAME --password-stdin`
+1. On a Linux system, `docker login`
-2. Run `./coolify_update.sh` to build and push the image to GHCR.
+2. Run `./coolify_update.sh` to build and push the image to Docker Hub.
 Coolify should auto-deploy from here.